 Health Benefits of Honeysuckle

 The Eastern countries where honeysuckle originated have been benefiting from the medicinal properties of the plant for many years.
 Some of the treatments recognized early on included those for urinary infections and respiratory discomfort.
-Modern research confirms that honeysuckle has a lot to offer in regards to health remedies.
-It can be useful mainly for:
+Modern research confirms that honeysuckle has a lot to offer in regards to health.
+Honeysuckle's benefits can be useful for:

-- Fighting viral and bacterial diseases.
+Fighting viral and bacterial infections.
 Honeysuckle contains several antimicrobial components.
-This means it can help combat the common cold, as well as a wide range of bacteria, including Salmonella and E. coli.
+This means that it can help combat the common cold as well as a wide range of bacteria, including Salmonella and Escherichia coli.

 Additionally, honeysuckle may help with:

-- Cooling body temperature.
-The coolant effect of honeysuckle can be beneficial to those suffering from menopausal hot flashes, fevers, sunstroke, and infections.
+Cooling body temperature.
+The cooling effects of honeysuckle can be beneficial to those suffering from menopausal hot flashes, fevers, sunstroke, and various infections.